 Don’t stop dreaming…!

 I blame those Glee kids for hearing that song in my head as I type that, but it’s true.
-When you get knocked down, you cannot be afraid to try again, to dream big again, to risk it all again.
+When you get knocked down, you cannot be afraid to try again, to dream big, to risk it all again.
 That’s something we are working on over here.
 Making plans to go after the life you want, those big dreams for yourself, when your last ones just didn’t work out is tough.
 It’s downright impossible some days.
 But it’s essential.
 Sure, sulk a little, but don’t forget to get back up and go again.

 Get better advice.

 For us, it wasn’t a case of bad advice, but a case of ignoring good advice.
 So I include this one to cover both sides of the coin.
 Maybe you’ve been taking advice from the wrong people.
-Or maybe you’re a little more like us and forget to take the advice you sought.
+Or perhaps you’re a little more like us and forget to take the advice you sought.
 Whatever the reason, now is the time to reach out to others and ask for their words of wisdom.
 Then, you know, act on that.

 30 is the new 20 and 40 is the new 12, you’ve got time.

-One of the reason starting over in your 30’s or later is that you are saying goodbye to whatever effort, time, or money you poured into the last decade or two.
+One of the reasons starting over in your 30’s or later is that you are saying goodbye to whatever effort, time, or money you poured into the last decade or two.
 It’s like when you finished your homework as a kid, took it to your parents to get the okay to play a video game, and they said “no it’s messy, start again.” and rub it out.
 Grrrr.
 Being back at something resembling, ground zero sucks.
 And the older you get, the more it sucks because it feels like maybe you won’t make it back in time.

-But that’s bullshit, you’re not done until your done.
+But that’s bullshit, you’re not done until you’re done.
 Starting over over 30 shouldn’t be something you don’t have ‘time to do.
 Who knows how much time you have.
 Don’t make me trot out that old ‘you could get hit by a bus tomorrow’ line.
 Start today.
 Don’t sit around looking back on the good old days forever.
 Dust yourself off my friend, it’s time to start over.
 Who knows what there is in store for you when you find your feet.
 Something pretty darn cool, I hope.

 Have you had to start over?
-How old were you and how did you do it?
+How old were you, and how did you do it?